-FHEQ level: 4 For: FdSc Psychology with Criminology Full Time F/T Route Year When in Year? (i.e. Autumn, Spring etc) Core or Option Module Credits Module 20 20 HIGH1070: Applied Criminology 1: An Introduction to Criminal Justice and Community Safety HIGH1071: Developmental Psychology Year 1 All Year All are Core Modules 20 HIGH1072: The Psychology of Individual Differences Modules shared with BSc Social Sciences programme 20 20 20 HIGH1066: Criminology and the Problem of Crime HIGH1067: Social Psychology: Theory and Practice HIGH1047: The Research Process in the Social Sciences
+FHEQ level: 4 For: FdSc Psychology with Criminology Full Time F/T Route Year When in Year? (i.e. Autumn, Spring etc) Core or Option Module Credits Module All Year All are Core Module 20 HIGH1070: Applied Criminology 1: An Introduction to Criminal Justice and Community Safety All are Core Modules 20 20 HIGH1071: Developmental Psychology HIGH1072: The Psychology of Individual Differences Year 1 Modules shared with BSc Social Sciences programme 20 20 20 HIGH1066: Criminology and the Problem of Crime HIGH1067: Social Psychology: Theory and Practice HIGH1047: The Research Process in the Social Sciences